openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 #################################

-This topic describes how to enroll in an edX course or program, select or change your enrollment track, and verify your identity in an edX course.
+This topic describes how to enroll in an edX course or program, select or change your enrollment track for a course, and verify your identity for edX courses.

 .. contents::
   :local: